 Before you spend the money trying to get your child support lowered, decide if your financial woes are of short duration or if you are in for a long haul.

 Again, a conversation with your ex about the situation could go a long way towards temporarily easing your stress.
 Maybe she would consider taking a cut until your finances improve.
-You could agree to make up the difference later when you have more money and have a better idea of how your future finances will be.
+You could agree to make up the difference later when you have more money and have a better idea of your future finances.

 Get Agreements in Writing